Law & Order season 4

 The fourth season of Law & Order aired on NBC between September 15, 1993, and May 25, 1994.
 This is the final season to feature Michael Moriarty as Ben Stone.
 It is also the first season to include a shorter opening sequence and theme (at 46 seconds), which would be used for the remainder of the series' run.
 Season four was released on DVD December 6, 2005.

 Cast

+Changes

 There were two cast changes from season 3: